Learn how PPD benefits are calculated in Georgia workers’ compensation cases

 How much is the loss of an eye worth?

 In Georgia, the maximum PPD rating for the loss of vision in 1 eye is 150 weeks.
-If the physician rates the loss of vision 100%, then the maximum compensation amount will be $108,750.
+If the physician rates the loss of vision 100%, then the maximum payout amount will be $108,750.

 How much is the loss of a finger worth?